Davey Wreden: Style and influences

 Wreden has been influenced by cartoonist Alison Bechdel, author David Foster Wallace, and the games of Brendon Chung—including Gravity Bone and Thirty Flights of Loving.
 Soderman finds a change in themes between the lightheartedness of The Stanley Parable and the depression and alienation of The Beginner's Guide.

 Discussing authorship and player agency in game design, Ivan Girina writes, "Davey Wreden's authorial discourse is often evoked as the focal point around which the meaning of not only Stanley but also his other creations, such as The Beginner's Guide ... is organised."

 Personal life

 Wreden was born on September 29, 1988.
 He has previously resided in Austin, Texas but is currently located in Vancouver, British Columbia.
 Wreden attended the University of Southern California, graduating in 2011 with a degree in critical studies.
 He originally went to school to study film, but realized it was not what he wanted for his particular work and focused his attention on the gaming world instead, stating that "wasn't so interesting to me, but there's still so much space for games to grow."
-Wreden is the brother of Douglas Wreden (also known as DougDoug), a popular streamer and online content creator.
+Wreden is the brother of Douglas Wreden (also known as DougDoug), a popular streamer, online content creator and author.